Procuring Discourse Hosting from CDCK

 On occasion, we do agree to add or accelerate items on our development roadmap for Discourse itself, to improve or develop Discourse plugins, or to develop new themes and styling to meet Enterprise customer needs.
 When we do so, we’re often presented with standard “work made for hire” terms that require assigning all intellectual property in our new work to the customer.
-We replace those terms with more tailored rules about rights in new work, for a couple of reasons.
+We replace those terms with more tailored terms, for a couple of reasons.

 Discourse is open-source software, and that’s a very good thing.

-Largely as a holdover from the 1990s and early 2000s, many procurement forms ban the use of open source in licensed software, or even software services.
-Many of these terms particularly call out “reciprocal”, “share-alike”, “copyleft”, or even (sensationally) “viral” licenses, such as the GNU General Public License Version 2, which is the license for Discourse.
+Largely as a holdover from the 1990s and early 2000s, many procurement forms ban the use of open-source software.
+Others specifically prohibit “reciprocal”, “share-alike”, “copyleft”, or “viral” licenses, such as the GNU General Public License Version 2, which is the license for Discourse.

 Some of those terms made perfect sense in the kinds of deals they were originally written for.
-When you hire a contractor to develop software to sell as part of your company’s product, you don’t want the contractor using software under licenses that require new work be open source instead.
-If you give that contractor some of your company’s own software to work with, you expect them to send more company software back, not to post all the software—yours and theirs—on the Internet.
+When you hire a contractor to develop software to sell as part of your company’s product, you don’t want the contractor using software under licenses that require new work be open source.

-In sum, the concerns of traditional “no open source” boilerplate provisions don’t apply to Discourse hosting from CDCK.
-Read literally, those rules would make no sense.
-We can’t promise to run Discourse, which is open source, and also promise not to use any open-source software.
+As as result, the concerns of traditional “no open-source software” clauses don’t apply to Discourse hosting from CDCK.
+Read in context, those clauses simply wouldn’t make any sense.
+We can’t promise to run Discourse, which is open-source software, and also promise not to use any open-source software.
 So we remove or correct clauses that set up this conflict.

 All the same, we know that it’s important to manage risk, and to think about what might happen if our service relationship comes to an end.
 Fortunately, many of the typical, complex tools for managing that risk become totally unnecessary with open source software like Discourse.

 For example, many savvy software-as-a-service contracts require code escrow.
 Under code escrow, the service provider gives the source code for their software to a trusted third party.
-If the service provider goes under, or the contract otherwise falls apart, your company can get the source code out of escrow, and either run it for itself, or hire another company to do so.
+If the service provider goes under, or the contract otherwise falls apart, your company can get the source code out of escrow.
+Then you can run it for itself, or hire another company to do it for you.